Marie Alphonse Bedeau: Life

 In 1844 he took part in the Battle of Isly, after which he was appointed lieutenant general and commander in chief of the province of Constantine, Algeria.
 He made two campaigns in spring and autumn of 1845 with General Jean-François Gentil, and stands in 1847 in the expedition against the Kabyle of Bougie.
 On 10 July he was appointed Acting Governor-General and replaced by the Duke of Aumale.

 He was in Paris in February 1848.
 On the 24th, at the head of the troops, he patrolled the streets of Paris, trying to restore order.
 The first regiments who marched along the boulevards, the butt in the air in front of the popular uprising, are guided by it.
-He commanded the Orleans chauseurs at the time of the attack on the station at Gabrielle.
+He commanded the Orleans chasseurs at the time of the attack on the station at Gabrielle.
 After his conduct on this occasion, he was being proposed as minister of war of the new regime.
 He declined the offer, but accepted the position of military governor of Paris and the term representing the Lower Loire to the Constituent Assembly, he became vice president.
 He was appointed representative of the Seine to the Legislature.

 Wounded in fighting the insurgency in June, he was a member of the right in the Legislature.
 Hostile to the coup of 2 December 1851, he was arrested on the night of 2 December by Marshal St. Arnaud and imprisoned at Ham.
 He retired on 5 August 1852 to Belgium, where he lived until the amnesty of 1859.

 Bedeau was a Grand Officer of the Legion of Honor.
 He died on 29 October 1863 in Nantes.

 In 1883 the village Bedeau was named in his honor.
 It is located near Saida in the department of Oran, Algeria.